-Natural oil seepage is inherent to Campeche Knolls, as revealed by our new findings obtained during cruise M114 in 2015, and by a reanalyzes of seafloor images gathered during previous cruises.
+Natural oil seepage is inherent to Campeche Knolls, as revealed by our new findings obtained during cruise M114 in 2015, and by a reanalyses of seafloor images gathered during previous cruises.
 Unique to Campeche Knolls is the widespread occurrence of asphalt deposits, which was definitely confirmed at seven sites.
 The flow structures of heavy oil encountered at Chapopote Knoll and Mictlan Knoll are noteworthy, as they represent more recent asphalt deposits when compared to those described from other continental margin settings.
 The recently discharged asphalts sustain chemosynthetic organisms such as bacterial mats and vestimentifera as well as a suite of heterotrophic organisms that warrant further taxonomic studies.
 Based on our preliminary observations, and in contrast to the asphalt deposits at other continental margins, those at the deeper Campeche Knolls (>2900 m water depth) are generally not utilized by sessile, filter-feeding organisms that attach to hard substrates.
-This might be caused by limited food availability at the deep-sea sites investigated.

-Seepage of oil and gas bubbles co-occurs next to the asphalt deposits.
+Seepage of oil and gas bubbles co-occurs next to and through the asphalt deposits.
 Most intriguing was our finding of vigorous gas bubble streams forming hydrate mounds (Tsanyao Yang Knoll) or percolating through old, fragmented asphalts leading to hydrate precipitation in the voids between the asphalt breccia (Mictlan Knoll).
 The hydrates likely serve as shallow methane reservoir underlying dense communities of vestimentiferan tubeworms, which then act as ecosystem engineers, facilitating AOM and preserving the hydrate.
-In the tubeworms rhizosphere intense microbially-mediated turn-over processes are probably taking place that cause precipitation of authigenic carbonates.
+We further suggest that in the tubeworms rhizosphere intense microbially-mediated turn-over processes are probably taking place that facilitated the precipitation of authigenic carbonates.
 Our observation of the closely associated hydrate and vestimentiferan tubeworm is unparalleled, but this relationship and the involved biogeochemical processes could also be relevant in other hydrocarbon settings with shallow hydrate deposits.
-The healthy-appearing vestimentifera growing on hydrate suggest considerable stability of these habitats over time spans of hundreds of years, required for establishment of the slow-growing vestimentifera and formation of authigenic carbonates.
+The healthy-appearing vestimentifera growing on hydrate suggest considerable stability of these habitats over extended time spans, required for establishment of the slow-growing vestimentifera and formation of authigenic carbonates.

 Oil drops escaped the seafloor through small chimney-like structures, or, together with gas bubbles, through a mixture of fragmented, old asphalt and sediments.
 In the latter case, sediments were heavily impregnated by oil.
 The seep-associated communities appeared very diverse, with two chemosynthetic mussel species and various other heterotrophic organisms.
-We call for protective policies to avoid negative impacts by future oil exploration on the natural hydrocarbons seeps, which provide habitats for unique deep-water ecosystems in the Campeche Knolls.

 Author contribution